-About 80 percent of back pain is acute and usually lasts one to seven days.
+About 80% of pain is acute and usually lasts one to seven days.
 Otherwise, it’s considered chronic and may be caused by arthritis.
 The lower back is the most common site of arthritis back pain.
 Several types of arthritis are part of a group of conditions called spondylarthropathies (meaning spinal arthritis).
 Spondylarthropathies can affect adults and children.
 These conditions include:

 If you are experiencing pain, swelling and stiffness in the back, you may have one of the following types of arthritis or related conditions.